Do you know what your unique ability is?

 The universe gave me clues from the very start.

 I skipped ahead two grades in English.
 I won writing contests.
-I gave myself research papers to write for fun.
+I assigned myself research papers to write for fun.
 I started a magazine.
-I got straight A’s in nearly every class where the grade was determined by essay.
+I got straight A’s in nearly every class where the grade was determined by an essay.